 February 1, 2021 - Vaccitech Ltd. announced the dosing of the first patient in HBV002.
 HBV002 is a Phase 1b/2a clinical trial designed to evaluate the safety and preliminary efficacy of VTP-300 both with and without a low-dose anti-PD-1 antibody in patients with chronic hepatitis B infection.
 The study plans to enroll 64 patients in South Korea, Taiwan, and the UK.

 January 25, 2021 - Atlanta-based Antios Therapeutics, Inc. announced that it had completed the Phase 1b clinical trial of ATI-2173, an Active Site Polymerase Inhibitor Nucleotide (ASPIN), in patients with chronic hepatitis B virus infection.
 ATI-2173 is a novel, orally-administered, liver-targeted Active Site Polymerase Inhibitor Nucleotide (ASPIN) molecule designed to deliver the 5’-monophosphate of clevudine to the liver.
 This L-nucleoside’s active 5’-triphosphate has unique antiviral properties as a non-competitive, non-chain terminating HBV polymerase inhibitor that distorts the active site of HBV polymerase resulting in potent HBV antiviral activity and extended off-treatment suppression of HBV DNA.
-ATI-2173 targets the liver, delivering high levels of the unique 5’- triphosphate while limiting systemic exposure to the parent L-nucleoside.
-ATI-2173 has the potential to become an integral part of a curative combination regimen for chronic hepatitis B.
+In addition, ATI-2173 targets the liver, delivering high levels of the unique 5’- triphosphate while limiting systemic exposure to the parent L-nucleoside.
+Thus, ATI-2173 has the potential to become an integral part of a curative combination regimen for chronic hepatitis B.

 January 15, 2021 - VBI Vaccines Inc. announced that results from a Phase 4 study of VBI’s prophylactic 3-antigen Hepatitis B virus (HBV) vaccine in younger adults were published in Vaccine, a journal publication from Elsevier.
 The study was designed to evaluate VBI’s 3-antigen HBV vaccine's immunogenicity in support of that batch's qualification as a new reference standard for vaccine release to the Israeli market, where VBI’s vaccine is available as Sci-B-Vac®.